 California College Guidance Initiative (CCGI), a nonprofit organization funded in part by the State of California, manages CaliforniaColleges.edu, a web-based platform with tools that support college and career planning for students in grades 6-12.
 This free portal is available to all students, parents, and educators across California.
 It includes comprehensive yet easy to understand information about financial aid and applications, an Expected Family Contribution Calculator, a Career Interest Profiler, and a College Search Tool.
 A helpful feature of this portal for counselors of opportunity youth, who may be in and out of the education system, is that students are assigned a unique identifier, and their transcripts, college and career education planning information, and other educational records are stored on this site.
-CaliforniaColleges.edu can facilitate dual enrollment and better placement of high school students, potentially eliminating the need for students, parents, and educators or school counselors to manually track students' paperwork.
+CaliforniaColleges.edu can facilitate dual enrollment and better placement of high school students, paperwork.
 The portal can also track students' applications and provide colleges with students' academic histories to verify prerequisites, thus promoting access to and continuity of the students' educational records.
 CCGI partners with school districts and works directly with alternative high schools, which have been among the most enthusiastic users of CCGI, to help them embrace the use of the portal tools.